1. HOME

 See yourself competent, smiling and confident.
 See the audience enjoying your talk.

-Breathing exercise two
+Breathing in clarity and calm - exercise two

 1. Stand with your feet a comfortable shoulder width apart.